grashooper/AdBlockHosts/Home.md

 ## Facts

-Some facts I found out about Androids hosts file, thought they might be interesting...
+Some facts I found out about Androids hosts file…

   * Hosts file gets recognized immediately by the operating system, but Java has its own DNS cache: http://stackoverflow.com/questions/4175066/android-hosts-file-usage , so we need to restart Android